Environment

 Measures

 We continuously to strive to reduce the use of harmful substances at our manufacturing plants and research institutes.
-For substances controlled by laws and regulations, we not only comply with the permissible limits on effluent as set in the laws and regulations, but also set standard values based on agreements with local governments or voluntary standard values for some chemical substances, thereby controlling discharged water with stricter control values than those set in the laws and regulations.
+For substances controlled by laws and regulations, we not only comply with the permissible limits on wastewater as set in the laws and regulations, but also set standard values based on agreements with local governments or voluntary standard values for some chemical substances, thereby controlling discharged water with stricter control values than those set in the laws and regulations.
 In July 2024, to further strengthen these operations, we established voluntary control targets for hazardous chemical substances that are 10 times stricter than the legal limit (1/10 concentration of the legal permissible limit), and commenced control.
 In addition, for substances with unknown hazard profiles such as active ingredients of development compounds and of pharmaceuticals, we predict environmental hazard using in silico quantitative structure-activity relationship (QSAR) analysis.
 We are continuing to establish a risk assessment system for active ingredients of development compounds and of pharmaceuticals.

 3. Water-related risks at our business partners